Rikenunes8/feup-c-JmmCompiler/README.md

   * Local Variables
   * Static Modifier

-To fill the `SymbolTable` is defined as a **visitor** that extends a `SemanticAnalyserVisitor` that iterates the AST in *preorder*.
+To fill the `SymbolTable`, a **visitor** `SymbolTableVisitor` that iterates the AST in *preorder* is defined.
 In this case, to obtain the wanted information regarding the class, fields, and methods the only nodes that need to be visited are: ***ImportStatement***, ***ClassDeclaration***, and ***MethodDeclaration***.

-This is an important step before the **Semantic Analysis** as it centers on important information about the code to be used together with the AST.
+This is an important step before the **Semantic Analysis** as it centers on important information about the code to be used together with the *AST*.

-All the main items of the *semantic rules* defined in the first section were implemented by a *visitor*.
+All the main items of the **semantic rules** defined in the first section were implemented by a *visitor* that extends indirectly a `PreorderJmmVisitor`.
 For each one of the verifications was used the most convenient visitor and strategy for each task to perform.
 This analysis is always executed based on the `AST` and `SymbolTable` created beforehand.

 ## AST Optimization

 ### Constant folding

-For this we created a *post-order visitor* that, when finds arithmetic or logic expression checks if its children are integer literals or boolean literals (true or false), respectively.
+For this we created a *post-order visitor* that, when finds arithmetic or logic expression checks if its children are either both integer literals or both boolean literals (true or false).
 If this happens, the result of the expression is computed and the node is replaced with that same result.

 ### Constant propagation

 For each method, we create a constant propagation table as a map that has the name of the variables as keys and the correspondent constants, at the time, as values.

-When an assignment like b = c, where c is a constant, is found, that information is stored in the propagation table.
+When an assignment like *b = c*, where *c* is a constant, is found, that information is stored in the propagation table.

 The method also has a flag named `propagating` that defines if the propagation is to be performed or not.
-When `propagating` is true, if an assignment like b = c, where c is not a constant, appears, and c is in the propagation table, the c in the assignment is replaced by the corresponding constant.
+When `propagating` is true, if an assignment like *b = x*, where *x* is not a constant, appears, and *x* is in the propagation table, the *x* in the assignment is replaced by the corresponding constant.

 In the case of while loops the loop is traversed twice:

-* The first time with the `propagating` flag set to false, which means a variable b will be removed from the propagation table if it appears in an assignment like b = c, where c is not a constant.
+* The first time with the `propagating` flag set to false, which means a variable b will be removed from the propagation table if it appears in an assignment like *b = x*, where *x* is not a constant.
-* The second time with the `propagating` flag set to true, which means that when an assignment like b = c, where c is not a constant, appears, the value of c will be propagated to b.
+* The second time with the `propagating` flag set to true, which means that when an assignment like *b = x*, where *x* is not a constant, appears, the value of *x* will be propagated to b.

 ### Dead Code Elimination